How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Years of Experience

-Another metric that is crucial to compensation is the years of experience.
+Another metric that is crucial to compensation is the years of experience of the salesperson.
 The more education and work experience the candidate has, the more they’re compensated.

 Location